Øyposten

-Øyposten (The Island Post) is a local Norwegian newspaper published in the municipality of Finnøy in Rogaland county.
+Øyposten (lit.
+'The Island Post') is a local Norwegian newspaper published in the borough of Finnøy in Stavanger Municipality, Rogaland county.
 The newspaper was established in 1970 as a municipal newsletter, and it became an independent newspaper in 1999.
 Its offices are located in Judaberg.
 The paper is published in Nynorsk and it is edited by Jon Asgaut Flesjå.

 Circulation

 According to the Norwegian Audit Bureau of Circulations and National Association of Local Newspapers, Øyposten has had the following annual circulation: